ErpNetDocs/winclient/introduction/workspace-customization/open-in-a-separate-window.md

 ![Separate window](pictures/separate-window.png)

-If you need that form to continue opening in a separate window after closing the program, go to *Customize current view* mode and click on *Save layout changes*.
+If you need that form to continue opening in a separate window after closing the program, go to *Customize Current View* mode and click on *Save layout changes*.
 When you open a <b>Navigator</b> in a separate window, each record will be open in a new window.